Easy Baked Vegetable Lasagna Primavera

 Lasagna is one of those classic and comfort food recipes that are so versatile.
 Whether you whip it up when entertaining, or meal prepping on Sunday for a make-ahead, it’s one dish that impresses and satisfies all in one bite!

 And this Easy Vegetable Lasagna Primavera is one recipe you’ll want to add to your menu rotation.
 This healthy, vegetarian alternative to traditional meat-based lasagna is full of hearty veggies including earthy mushrooms, sweet carrots, spinach, and satisfying zucchini that even meat-lovers won’t notice it’s missing!
 All layered in a lighter yet oh-so-creamy cheese mixture that has all the traditional flavors of the Italian classic.
 Yes, this easy vegetable lasagna is definitely going to be one you’ll want to hang on to!

 Now, if you are wondering why we call this veggie lasagna recipe “Primavera”, we titled it after the famous pasta with mixed vegetables.
 It is also the Italian word for spring.
-Since this lasagna is literally stuffed with veggies, we thought the name apt and the recipe perfect for this spring season.
+Since this vegetarian lasagna is literally stuffed with veggies, we thought the name apt and the recipe perfect for this spring season.
 After trying it, we hope you’ll agree.